csula/cs1222-fall-2017/notes/sql-optional.md

 To do so, you usually need to log such data but may not be within the same database table.

-You may have a audit data table!
+You may have a audit data table.

 ## Triggers